rust-lang/book/src/ch11-00-testing.md

 we make changes to our code to make sure any existing correct behavior has not changed.

-Testing is a complex skill: although we can’t cover in one chapter every detail about how to write good tests, in this chapter we will discuss the mechanics of Rust’s testing facilities.
+Testing is a complex skill: Although we can’t cover in one chapter every detail about how to write good tests, in this chapter we will discuss the mechanics of Rust’s testing facilities.
 We’ll talk about the annotations and macros available to you when writing your tests, the default behavior and options